rahulsarchive/FOS_UAV/README.md

 we tried putting a flight controller in it to help in stablizing the craft.
 We were able to fly with the help of flight controller.
 The model is still too tail heavy and the plane does not have enough thrust to carry the extra nose weight.
 ![open uav](Images/ph1.jpg)

-###Lessons learned
+### Lessons learned

 1. The single biggest factor that controls the characteristics of a flying wing is the CG.
-2. Wings are very sensitive in the pitch axis and sluggish in the roll axis
+2. Wings are very sensitive in the pitch axis and sluggish in the roll axis.
 3. Manually flying them are hard, unless you have a lot of experience.
 4. Adding a flight controller helps with stability and leveling the aircraft.

 ## Version 1.5